Course Overview

 Course Fees

-* Awarding Body Fees are payable by all students or employers and recharged at cost and may be subject to change.
+* these are payable by all students or employers and are recharged at cost and subject to change.

-The CAW Loans2Learn scheme is a personal loan that can help you to spread the cost of your course into manageable payments.
+The CAW Loans2Learn scheme is a personal loan that can help you to spread the cost of your course into manageable payments over a period of up to 5 years.
 The loan can be used to fully or partially cover your course fees (but does not cover any awarding body fees, such as enrolment and examination fees).
 More information can be found here.

-Other sources of financial help can be found on our student finance page.
+Sources of financial help can be found on our student finance page.
 Before making any financial decision it is recommended that you seek advice from an independent source, for example the Money Advice Service.